openbabel/documentation/Command-line_tools/babel.rst

     `GAMESS </w/index.php?title=GAMESS&action=edit&redlink=1>`_ and
     `Gaussian </w/index.php?title=Gaussian&action=edit&redlink=1>`_)
 -m
     Produce multiple output files, to allow:
     -  Splitting one input file - put each molecule into consecutively numbered output files
     -  Batch conversion - convert each of multiple input files into a specified output format
 -l <#>
     For multiple entry input, stop import with molecule # as the last entry
 -o <format-ID>
     Specifies output format.
 See :ref:`file formats`.
 -p <pH>
-    Add Hydrogens appropriate for pH (use transforms in phmodel.txt) --property
+    Add hydrogens appropriate for pH (use transforms in phmodel.txt) --property <name> <value>
-    Add or replace a property (for example, in an SD file, :ref:`MDL MOL format`) -s <SMARTS>
+    Add or replace a property (for example, in an SD file, :ref:`MDL MOL format`) -r
+    Remove all but the largest contiguous fragment (strip salts) --readconformers
+    Combine adjacent conformers in multi-molecule input into a single molecule -s <SMARTS>
-    Convert only molecules matching the SMARTS
+    Convert only molecules matching the SMARTS pattern specified -s <filename.xxx>
-    pattern specified
---separate
+    Convert only molecules with the molecule in the file as a substructure --separate
     Separate disconnected fragments into individual molecular records --sort
     Output molecules ordered by the value of a descriptor.
 See :ref:`sorting option`.
--t
-    All input files describe a single molecule
 --title <title>
     Add or replace molecular title
 --unique, --unique <param>
     Do not convert duplicate molecules.
 See :ref:`removing duplicates`.
+--writeconformers
--x <options>
+    Output multiple conformers as separate molecules -x <options>
     Format-specific output options.
 See ``-H <format-ID>`` for options allowed by a particular format
 -v <SMARTS>
-    Convert only molecules **NOT** matching the SMARTS pattern specified
+    Convert only molecules **NOT** matching the SMARTS pattern specified -z
--V
-    Output version number and exit
--z
-    Compress the output with gzip
+    Compress the output with gzip (not on Windows)

 Examples